prabath/ballerina-security/fine-grained-service-authz-with-xacml/README.md

 ```
 * If you want to decode and see what is in the above JWT, go to https://jwt.io/ and paste the value of the TOKEN (or the JWT) there.

-* **Step:5** Run the following command from the directory **fine-grained-service-authz-with-opa** to invoke rge Order Processing microservice. **Make sure to run this command from the same terminal you exported the value of the JWT to TOKEN environment variable**.
+* **Step:5** Run the following command from the directory **fine-grained-service-authz-with-xacml** to invoke the Order Processing microservice. **Make sure to run this command from the same terminal you exported the value of the JWT to TOKEN environment variable**.

 ```javascript
 :\> sh 5-call-order-processing.sh

 {"status":"order created successfully"}
 ```
 * **Step:6** Step-6 in the above diagram happens before the step-5 produces the response.
-There the Order Processing microservice talks to the OPA server to check whether the user from the provided JWT is elgible to do a POST to the orders resource.
+There the Order Processing microservice talks to the XACML PDP to check whether the user from the provided JWT is elgible to do a POST to the orders resource.

-* **TODO** At the moment the call to the OPA server is done at the service level.
+* **TODO** At the moment the call to the XACML PDP is done at the service level.
 This has to be moved to a reusable interceptor.